miriam-agrawala/heartcondition-prediction/README.md

 Please follow these instructions, to use the code:

 Firstly, the repository is to be cloned.
-Furthermore, the PTB-XL data set must be downloaded from PhysioNet.
+Furthermore, the PTB-XL data set must be downloaded from [PhysioNet](https://physionet.org/content/ptb-xl/1.0.3/).

+Run "pip install -r local_path_to_cloned_repository/requirements.txt" in the coding environment in which you want to use the code.
+Replace "local_path_to_cloned_repository" with your own path.

 In “import_data.py”, the path for importing the training data has to be adapted.
 Please insert the path that points to the folder in which the folders for the 100Hz and 500Hz recordings are located (see code example lines 16-18).